 The conceptual model updates are being incorporated into the USGS numerical model updates.
 The updates to the numerical model are being performed based on the new information gleaned from the additional aquifer-specific WRD monitoring wells installed since 2000 and the extensive groundwater monitoring that the District has performed since then to identify trends in groundwater levels.
-The upgrades will also include refining the model's resolution to 1/8-mile square cells versus the previous model's 1/2 - mile cells, and creating 11 vertical layers to simulate groundwater flow in the various aquifers versus the previous model's 4 layers.
+The upgrades will also include refining the model's resolution to 1/8-mile square cells versus the previous model's 1/2 - mile cells, and creating more than 10 vertical layers to simulate groundwater flow in the various aquifers versus the previous model's 4 layers.
 The model has also been converted to the newest version of Modflow known as Unstructured Grids (USG), which allows better simulation of groundwater flow in the complex geology of the Central and West Coast Basins.
-New seismic reflection data purchased by WRD will also be incorporated into the model.
+The seismic reflection data licensed by WRD in 2013 will also be incorporated into the model.
 Time frames for model calculation will improve from annual measurements to quarterly.
 All of these upgrades will lead to a much improved groundwater modeling simulator for the District's future management efforts.
 This model is a significant analytical tool utilized by WRD to determine basin benefits and impacts of changes proposed in the management of the Central Basin and West Coast Basin.
+It is anticipated that this model will be completed in 2016 and published by the USGS in late 2016 or 2017.

 Hydrogeologic analysis is also needed for projects associated with groundwater quality concerns and specific cleanup projects.
 Staff work may include investigative surveys, data research, and oversight of specific project studies.
 Such efforts are used to relate water quality concerns with potential impact to basin resources.
 An example of this type of staff work is the District's Well Profiling Program.
 The District assists pumpers in evaluating drinking water supply well contamination.
 Services may include existing data collection and review and field tasks such as spinner logging and depth-discrete sampling.
 WRD's evaluation helps pumpers to determine the best course of action; e.g., sealing off a particular screened interval of a well, wellhead treatment, or well destruction.

 Salt / Nutrient Management Plans are a new State requirement for all groundwater basins throughout California.
 The Plans are required as part of the Recycled Water Policy issued by the State Water Resources Control Board ("SWRCB") and effective as of May 14, 2009.
 As stated in the Policy, its purpose is to "establish uniform requirements for recycled water use and to develop sustainable water supplies throughout the state".
 The SWRCB therefore "supports and encourages every region...to develop a Salt / Nutrient Management Plan by 2014".
-WRD has initiated the process with other stakeholders and the Regional Water Quality Control Board, has completed a work plan and will make considerable progress on the Salt / Nutrient Management Plan in the ensuing year.
+WRD along with other stakeholders completed the SNMP in 2014 and the Regional Water Quality Control Board adopted a Basin Plan Amendment to incorporate the SNMP in February 2015.
+Follow up work will be to monitor the salt and nutrient concentrations in the District over time, and compare results to the model predictions in the SNMP.

 Modeling of groundwater flow and movement of injected recycled water at the Alamitos and Dominguez Gap seawater barriers are also included in this program.
-These efforts are required under permits for the recycled water injection.
+These efforts are required under permits for the recycled water injection and will continue in the ensuing year.